MustafaB3irat/ITSegmentedControl/README.md

 Comes with many customizations up to the segment itself, the ability to change the color of text, and image, and also change selection colors.

+ITSegmentedControl comes with autoscrolling when a segment is selected to reveal more segments when possible.

 ![borderless](https://github.com/MustafaB3irat/ITSegmentedControl/assets/45164085/f74f75ab-f026-4d5f-b80b-59e814cf7972) | ![withBorder](https://github.com/MustafaB3irat/ITSegmentedControl/assets/45164085/86022b5c-00c5-4aa4-9c3d-e7bf826402c2)

 #### Selection Styles: